highmobility/hm-node-scaffold/readme.md

 # Overview

 This app is a simple npm project that fetches the car engine state.
-The following has been done:
+The following is included:

 1. New npm project
-2. HMKit module included
+2. HMKit module
-3. HMKit initialised with snippet from the Developer Center https://developers.high-mobility.com/
+3. HMKit to be initialised with snippet from the Developer Center -> https://high-mobility.com/develop
-4. One example included to send a Telematics command to the car to get the engine state
+4. The example sends a Telematics command to the car to get the engine state

-# Install dependencies
+# Configuration

+Before running the app, make sure to install dependencies with the following command:

 ```
 $ npm install
 ```

+Then follow the steps in `src/app.js`, adding the Client Certificate and Access Token where necessary.

 # Run the app

-Follow the steps in `src/app.js` and run the app using `npm`
+To run the app using `npm`, type the following command:

 ```
 $ npm start